-I feel that any legitimate program should have a website that provides all the information that someone that would want to know about like information about the owner, the products or service offered and how the affiliate compensation plan works.
+I feel that any legitimate program should have a website that provides all the information that someone would want to know about like information about the owner, the products or service offered, and how the affiliate compensation plan works.

 As you can see in my review of the company, they should be more transparent when it comes to their program and ownership information.

 The following section will cover the products and pricing.

 Another great article: AWOL Academy Review – Is It A Scam?

 Pure Profit Pro Products and Training Overview